Dasomiiii/dasomi/README.md

 directory doesn't exist, it'll be created.
 If it does exist, it'll get replaced.

 It doesn't matter what subdirectories you put your resource files in; all file types will automatically get sorted to their respective subdirectories in the output directory.
-Images will get put into images/, fonts will be put into fonts/, etc.
+Images will get put into images/, fonts into fonts/, etc.

 There are some example post files in resources/ that you can look at to understand the post format.